human-internet/humanid-spam-filter/README.txt

 == Screenshots ==

-1. Dashboard
+1. Setup Page
+2. Setup Page
-2. Human ID verification
+3. Human ID verification

 == How to Contribute ==
 The source codes can be downloaded here [GitHub](https://github.com/human-internet/humanid-spam-filter)